crisperdue/prooftoys-site/content/logic-pix-truth.md

   <th x=false>false
   <td x=false class=truthy>
 </table>

 The inputs to some of the truth tables are labeled with expressions such as `(D x)`, `(E x)`, or `(blue x)`.
 It doesn't matter whether an input is given by a variable or some expression.
 All that matters is that different expressions are handled as different inputs.
 If an expression (such as `(blue x)`) appears more than once in the full expression (such as `(blue x) | (not (blue x))`, all of its occurrences will have the same value when given the same value for `x`.
-It is not possible for one occurrence to have the value <s>true</s> and another one the value `false`.
-They count as one input.

 Tautologies properly are expressions with just variables and logical functions in them.
-This is the simplest way to write down the principle of a tautology, and more complex *instances* of tautologies can be built from them by substitution.
-Just a few examples of commonly-encountered tautologies are: Assigning all combinations of <s>true</s> and <s>false</s>
-to the variables in these expressions and checking that the value of the expression is true will verify that these all really are tautologies.
+More complex *instances* of a tautology can be constructed from it by substitution.

 {{< include "/pix.md" >}}